jcoliver/biodiversity-sdm-lesson/README.md

 ## Structure
 + data
   + wc2-5: climate data at 2.5 minute resolution from [WorldClim](http://www.worldclim.org) (_note_: this folder is not under version control, but will be created by running the setup script (`scripts/setup.R`))
   + cmip5: forcast climate data at 2.5 minute resolution from [WorldClim](http://www.worldclim.org).
 These data were originally downloaded from the WorldClim website, but stored in the `.RData` format for ease of use.
+The data are for the year 2070, based on the GFDL-ESM2G model with an RCP of 4.5 CO~2~.
+For an examination of different forecast models, see [McSweeney et al. 2015](https://link.springer.com/article/10.1007/s00382-014-2418-8).
   + Adelpha_californica_data.csv: data harvested from [iNaturalist](http://www.inaturalist.org) for _Adelpha californica_ (Lepidoptera: Nymphalidae)
   + Danaus_gilippus_data.csv: data harvested from [iNaturalist](http://www.inaturalist.org) for _Danaus gilippus_ (Lepidoptera: Nymphalidae)
   + Fraxinus_velutina_data.csv: data harvested from [iNaturalist](http://www.inaturalist.org) for _Fraxinus velutina_ (Lamiales: Oleaceae)